HSF/hsf.github.io/newsletter/_posts/2018-04-10-WLCG-HSF-Naples.md

 Producing events with better underlying physics is needed for both HL-LHC and the intensity frontier programs, where accuracy of understanding rare processes is a key to success.
 In addition, there is a need to speed up simulation.
-This takes a few forms: better use of current hardware, tested via the GeantV R&D line and the use of approximate techniques that reproduce complex processes more cheaply.
-Machine learning again looks very promising here, particularly for calorimiter simulation.
+This takes a few forms, such as better use of current hardware, tested via the GeantV R&D line, and the use of approximate techniques that reproduce complex processes more cheaply.
+Machine learning again looks very promising here, particularly for calorimeter simulation.
 Past fast simulation efforts have been very detector specific so the challenge is how to make faster techniques more generic, including the process of training networks and performing validation.
-There is a very active community here and a vigorous and diverse R&D is underway.
+The community is very active here and a vigorous and diverse R&D is underway.

 Work on event displays, a key part of *Visualisation* in HEP saw interest